feldeh/image-detection-api/README.md

 # Image Detection using YOLO and FastAPI

-This project aims to provide a REST API server for detecting objects in an image using the YOLOv8 (You Only Look Once) algorithm implemented by Ultralytics.
+This project provides a REST API server for detecting objects in an image using the YOLOv8 (You Only Look Once) object detection model implemented by Ultralytics.
 It uses a pre-trained model to recognize objects in images, then outputs the object type, its coordinates and confidence score.

 ## Getting Started